-- a. the transferring stakeholder must have their own local area network in the shared site or they are not eligible to receive SuperNet service funding; - b. the transferring stakeholder will request and sign a transfer document provided by the Education Technology Leadership Services Branch; and - c. the total amount of monthly SuperNet service funding paid to the receiving stakeholder must not exceed the total monthly contracted value of SuperNet services provided to that stakeholder by Axia FibreNet a Bell Company.
+- a. the transferring stakeholder must have their own local area network in the shared site or they are not eligible to receive SuperNet service funding; - the transferring stakeholder will request and sign a transfer document provided by the Red Tape Reduction and Student Records Branch; and - c. the total amount of monthly SuperNet service funding paid to the receiving stakeholder must not exceed the total monthly contracted value of SuperNet services provided to that stakeholder by Axia FibreNet.